-Tsum Valley was only opened to trekking in recent years and it’s become highly regarded both in its own right and as a popular addition to the classic Manaslu trek.
-While the landscapes, mountain scenery and wildlife make the journey more than worthwhile, the truly outstanding feature of Tsum Valley is the rich Tibetan Buddhist culture that lies at its heart, making it one of Nepal’s truly magical experiences.
+Tsum Valley Trek was only opened to trekking in recent years and it’s become highly regarded both in its own right and as a popular addition to the classic Manaslu trek.
+While the landscapes, mountain scenery and wildlife make the journey more than worthwhile, the truly outstanding feature of Tsum Valley Trek is the richest Tibetan Buddhist culture that lies at its heart, making it one of Nepal’s truly magical experiences.

 A holy and hidden sanctuary known in the distant past as Beyul Kyimolung, Tsum Valley has long had strong associations with Buddhism and is considered sacred to its followers, so much so that the killing of animals is completely prohibited within the valley.
 Home to a string of monasteries and nunneries, every blade of grass and every stone seem to radiate with the profound faith that has been the cornerstone to the lives of the local people for centuries.